ajifoster3/ajifoster3/README.md

 # Welcome! 👋
 Hey there, <br />
-I'm Ash a PhD student of Robotics at the University of Plymouth.
+I'm Ash a PhD student of Robotics at the University of Plymouth. <br />
 My research focus is coordination in multi-robot teams for offshore wind inspection.

 - 📫 How to reach me **ajifoster3@gmail.com**